TylrDn/IBM-System-i_AS400/README.md

 - Sample data lives in [`examples/`](examples/).
 - See [CONTRIBUTING](CONTRIBUTING.md) for development guidelines.
 - Licensed under the [MIT License](LICENSE).

+## Test coverage via Codacy

+Coverage reports from `pytest --cov` are uploaded to [Codacy](https://www.codacy.com/) on every push and pull request.

 ## PUB400 Quick Start